mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 The philosophy behind xwm is fairly straight forward:

-*   **Less Is More**.
+**Less Is More**.
 From a sheer dependency standpoint, xwm has fewer than the rest.
 There are obvious drawbacks to this, but I intentionally left xwm as "barebones" as possible, to allow the community to expand, patch, tweak and modify.
-This is consistent with the Suckless Philosophy of programming [3], which is based on the Unix Philosophy of programming.
+This is consistent with the Suckless Philosophy of programming [3].

-*   **No Configuration File Clutter**.
+**No Configuration File Clutter**.
 I have opted not to have a run-time configuration file in xwm.
 Everyone seems to have a configuration file these days that is either placed in an obscure directory, "hidden" from plain site or cluttering the home directory.
 I hate configuration files (and they hate me).
 Not doing so forces the user to glimpse into the source which, to me, is a habit that all existing and new Unix users should be doing.

-*   **Empower The User To Create Their Own Experience**.
+**Empower The User To Create Their Own Experience**.
 I provide no out-of-box multi-monitor support, no menu bar, no title bars, no tab	focus or or any other feature that a regular user would find essential.
 Instead, these features will be offered as patches, which the user must learn how to apply themselves.

 Conclusions
 -----------